Clinton accuses Republicans of trying to 'scare voters' over crime - KESQ

 Clinton, who will headline her first candidate specific political rally on Thursday night with an event for New York Gov. Kathy Hochul, lauded President Joe Biden’s efforts to combat inflation as “truly impressive” but said it is “more challenging to get that focus on the future” than to stoke grievance.

-Clinton’s most pointed attacks for Republicans, however, centered on crime, telling “CNN This Morning” that she found it “ironic” and “frankly disturbing” that Republicans have not been as fervent as calling out the attack on Paul Pelosi, House Speaker Nancy Pelosi’s husband, as they have been about making crime a political issue.
+But Clinton’s most pointed attacks for Republicans centered on crime, telling “CNN This Morning” that she found it “ironic” and “frankly disturbing” that Republicans have not been as fervent as calling out the attack on Paul Pelosi, House Speaker Nancy Pelosi’s husband, as they have been about making crime a political issue.

 While Clinton said she agreed that crime was a legitimate concern for voters, she argued Republicans “don’t want to solve a problem, whether it is crime, inflation or anything else, they just want an issue.”

-Note: This story has been updated with additional comment and background information.